pd3f/pd3f/README.md

 git clone https://github.com/pd3f/pd3f
 ```

-You need to have ~4 GB of space to store all the software / data to run this.
+You need to have ~8 GB of space to store all the software / data to run this.

+The first the server starts it will download the models for the machine learning part.

 ## Using the GUI